ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {: #protocol-overview title="Protocol overview"}

-The following sections specify how CoAP is used to interchange access-related data between RS and AS so that AS can provide C and RS with sufficient information to establish a secure channel, and convey authorization information specific for this communication relationship to RS.
+The following sections specify how CoAP is used to interchange access-related data between the resource server and the authorization server so that the authorization server can provide the client and the resource server with sufficient information to establish a secure channel, and convey authorization information specific for this communication relationship to the resource server.

 Depending on the desired CoAP security mode, the Client-to-AS request, AS-to-Client response and DTLS session establishment carry slightly